 Copper products are quite effective for preventing fruit infection but much less effective for reducing leaf infection.
 Application of copper to young leaves protects against infection, but the protection is soon lost due to rapid expansion of the surface area.
 Also, copper has limited value in reducing disease spread.
 Fruit grows more slowly than leaves and is easier to protect.
 Oranges develop resistance in mid- to late July.
 Grapefruit remain moderately susceptible through full expansion in late September to mid-October.
 Infection through wounds can occur at any stage of fruit growth.

 For oranges with endemic canker, most infections will occur from April to July.
 No more than five copper sprays applied at 21-day intervals are recommended for early processing oranges: one in early April (fruit at 0.25- to 0.5-inch stage), a second in late April, a third in mid-May, a fourth in early June, and a fifth in late June to early July when the fruit is about 1.5 inches diameter.
-Three applications at a 21-day interval should be sufficient for Valencias and midseason varieties, in mid-April (fruit at 0.25- to 0.5-inch stage), in early/mid-May, and late May/early June.
+Three applications at 21-day intervals should be sufficient for Valencias and midseason varieties, in mid-April (fruit at 0.25- to 0.5-inch stage), in early/mid-May, and late May/early June.
 Varieties of early oranges grown for higher color score (Early Gold, Westin, Ruby, Itaborai) and Navel are more susceptible than Hamlin.
 They may require additional sprays before April and beyond July.
 HLB results in early bloom, so first applications may need to be adjusted into late March.
 Consult the Citrus Copper Application Scheduler to ensure that copper residue levels are adequate for disease control.
-The 21-day interval is an approximate timing, but growth rate and rainfall can cause copper residues to decay faster or slower than otherwise expected.
+The 21-day intervals are approximate timings, but growth rate and rainfall can cause copper residues to decay faster or slower than otherwise expected.
 More details are available in EDIS publication PP289, A Web-Based Tool for Timing Copper Applications in Florida Citrus.

 Programs for fresh fruit are more complex, but many copper sprays are already used on these varieties.
 For fresh-market grapefruit, a low rate of copper should be added to the last spray of spring flush for scab.
 Subsequently, the copper spray program used for melanose control should also control canker, but additional applications will be required every 21 days when the fruit reach 0.5- to 0.75-inch size until fruit are fully grown in October.
 Copper may need to be added to applications of fungicides or petroleum oil.
 Use caution when mixing copper with oil, because it increases the phytotoxicity risk.